RuthvikBemidi/RuthvikBemidi/README.md

 - 💙 I develop mobile apps with Flutter.
 - 👩‍🎓 I am an under-graduate with a B.Tech in Computer Science and Engineering.
 - 📝 I write blogs and I contribute to Open Source Projects in my spare time and learn new technologies.
-- 📚 I like to read blogs, articles about Space Travel & Space Technologies.
+- 📚 I like to read blogs, articles about Space Travel & Space Technologies and Science.

 ### 🛠 My Tech Stack
 - Flutter | Dart